This recipe for Easy Mongolian Beef makes it simple to make your favorite take out dish at home. It’s a recipe that tastes just like PF Changs!

 - A nice, fruity red wine such as a Zinfandel or Grenache will pair nicely with the flavors in this beef dish.

-- If you’re looking for a white option, Rieslings are always great matches for bold, somewhat spicy dishes.
+- If you’re looking for a white option, Riesling is always a great match for bold, somewhat spicy dishes.